Image represents a media kit with boilerplate, logos and more

 Here's why it’s so important:

-• Foundation for software: At its core, every digital tool, application, or system starts as source code written by developers.
+• Foundation for software: At its core, every digital tool, application, or system starts as source code written by developers or AI coding tools.

 • Customization, improvement, and optimization: When you have access to the software’s source code, you can tweak, enhance, and fix that software.
 This flexibility is crucial for adapting software to meet user needs, addressing security concerns, or modifying the software to improve and optimize performance.